-For the purposes of this section, semesters shall be considered consecutive on the basis of the student's enrollment (i.e., the fall semester of 1994-95 followed by the fall semester 1995-96 shall be considered consecutive if the student was not enrolled in the spring semester of 1994-95.)
+For the purposes of this section, semesters shall be considered consecutive on the basis of the student's enrollment (e.g., the fall semester of 1996-97 followed by the fall semester 1997-98 shall be considered consecutive if the student was not enrolled in the spring semester of 1996-97.)
 A student on Academic and/or Progress Probation shall be dismissed for one semester when one or more of the following conditions exists:

-- The student has earned a cumulative grade point average of less than 2.0 in all units attempted, based on the grading scale, in each of three consecutive semesters; - The student has received non-evaluative symbols of W, I, or NC in 50% or more of the units for which he/she was enrolled in each of three consecutive semesters; or - The student receives a combination of the evaluative and/or non-evaluative patterns listed in 1 and 2 in each of three consecutive semesters.
+- 1. The student has earned a cumulative grade point average of less than 2.0 in all units attempted, based on the grading scale, in each of three consecutive semesters; - 2.
+The student has received non-evaluative symbols of W, I, or NC in 50% or more of the units for which he/she was enrolled in each of three consecutive semesters; or - 3.
+The student receives a combination of the evaluative and/or non-evaluative patterns listed in 1 and 2 in each of three consecutive semesters.